Zankoku-Okuno/unicoder/docs/specs.md

 A two-part replacement consists of a `key-name`, an `open-value` and a `close-value`, all text not containing whitespace.
 These replacements are gathered into lookup tables and used in the [conversion grammar](#user-content-conversion-algorithm).

 A grammar for the configuration file is given below.
-Empty lines and space at the beginning or end of a line is ignored.
+Empty lines and space at the beginning or end of a line are ignored.
 Note that the definition of `key-name` relies on the value of `key-name-range`.

 ```